AHU-coding/AHU-coding.github.io/_pages/code4.md

 {% include base_path %}

-Database for the paper “Shitao Li, Minjia Shi, San Ling, A mass formula for linear codes with prescribed hull dimension and related classification, IEEE Transactions on Information Theory, 2024, doi: 10.1109/TIT.2024.3425058.”
+Database for the paper “Shitao Li, Minjia Shi, San Ling, A mass formula for linear codes with prescribed hull dimension and related classification, IEEE Transactions on Information Theory, 2025, 71(1): 273-286.”

 ### Table 1: Ternary linear codes with one-dimensional hull (h=1)